Straight, or with a Splash of History

 You could have guessed that Kentuckians would find a way to combine their two greatest great passions- horse racing and bourbon.
-The Mint Julep, a concoction of bourbon, sugar and mint on crushed ice, is traditionally drunk at Kentucky Derbytime.
+The Mint Julep, a concoction of bourbon, sugar and mint on crushed ice, is traditionally enjoyed at Kentucky Derby time.

 Although the julep didn't originate in Kentucky- several Southern states lay claim to its invention- its connection to the Bluegrass and the Derby secured the drink's place in posterity.
 "The zenith of man's pleasure... who has not tasted one has lived in vain," Lexington journalist and attorney J. Soule Smith waxed poetic in a sentimental 19th-century recipe.
 Not all Kentuckians are in agreement on the merits of the julep, however; famous Louisville newspaper publisher Henry Marse Watterson's classic recipe concludes an elaborate description of preparation with instructions to "toss all the other ingredients out the window and drink the bourbon straight."

 The julep even has its own special cup.
-You'll find silver antique julep cups in Bluegrass antique shops (and less expensive new pewter ones in jewelry and other shops).
-Silver cups continue to be produced by Wakefield-Scearce Galleries in Shelbyville, 47 miles west of Lexington via I-64.
-Each cup is marked on the bottom with the initials of the U.S. President at the time the cup was made (502-633-4382).
+You'll find silver antique julep cups in Bluegrass antique shops and less expensive new pewter ones in jewelry and other shops.

 Bluegrass Note: In 1990, when the U.S. Navy's twelfth Trident nuclear submarine was christened the U.S.S.
 Kentucky, the bottle broken over its prow contained not champagne, but a special blend of eight kinds of Kentucky bourbon.